 I also taught them the Wait command.
 A variation on Stay, Wait means don’t go past a certain point.
 A dog can sit, stand, even walk around, but not go beyond a doorway or a fence.
 In our case, I used it to keep the dogs out of the bathrooms when I cleaned the litter.

 In addition, I began exercising the dogs more before we left, keeping them busy and active.
 I also give my dogs a small snack right before we walk out the door.
-This combination means they are more likely to sleep, and less likely to perpetrate poop pilferage.
+This combination means they are more likely to sleep, and less likely to perpetrate eating the cat poop.

 Then I found a door latch that Tucker isn’t able to bang open.
 The Door Buddy (I received a free sample, but was not paid to write about it) allows doors to stay open just the right amount.
 They’re adjustable, inexpensive, and can be installed without tools.
 I now have one on every door that protects a litter box.